Indigenous health in Australia: Hearing loss

 Aboriginals experience a high level of conductive hearing loss largely due to the massive incidence of middle ear disease among the young in Aboriginal communities.
 Aboriginal children experience middle ear disease for two and a half years on average during childhood compared with three months for non indigenous children.
 If untreated it can leave a permanent legacy of hearing loss.
 The higher incidence of deafness in turn contributes to poor social, educational and emotional outcomes for the children concerned.
 Such children as they grow into adults are also more likely to experience employment difficulties and find themselves caught up in the criminal justice system.
-Research in 2012 revealed that nine out of ten Aboriginal prison inmates in the Northern Territory suffer from significant hearing loss.
+Research in 2012 revealed that nine out of ten Aboriginal prison inmates in the Northern Territory suffered from significant hearing loss.

-Andrew Butcher speculates that the lack of fricatives and the unusual segmental inventories of Australian languages may be due to the very high presence of otitis media ear infections and resulting hearing loss in their populations.
+Andrew Butcher speculated in 2018 that the lack of fricatives and the unusual segmental inventories of Australian languages may be due to the very high presence of otitis media ear infections and resulting hearing loss in their populations.
 People with hearing loss often have trouble distinguishing different vowels and hearing fricatives and voicing contrasts.
 Australian Aboriginal languages thus seem to show similarities to the speech of people with hearing loss, and avoid those sounds and distinctions which are difficult for people with early childhood hearing loss to perceive.
 At the same time, Australian languages make full use of those distinctions, namely place of articulation distinctions, which people with otitis media-caused hearing loss can perceive more easily.
 This hypothesis has been challenged on historical, comparative, statistical, and medical grounds.